Overview of Amadablam Climbing

 Day 07: Namche Bazzar trek to Tengboche

-We start our Amadablam climbing trek with pleasant walk through the forest with magnificent view of mountains.
-The trail climbs past some water-powered prayer wheels and begins a sustained climb through a forest of tall, mature rhododendrons.
-The start of the Tengboche (3870m), the village is scattered across a wide, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
+We start our Amadablam climbing trek with a pleasant walk through the forest.
+We walk with magnificent views of the mountains.
+The trail climbs past some water-powered prayer wheels.
+Then, a sustained climb through a forest of tall, mature rhododendrons begins.

-From the view point at the top of the hill, there are awe-inspiring views of distinctive peaks like Amadablam (6856m), standing proud of the massif containing Everest (8848m), Nuptse (7861m), Lhotse (8501m) and inspiring views of Himalayan giants.
-We visit the Buddhist Monastery at Tengboche, the largest in Khumbu region.
+We view Madablam (6856m), standing proud of the massif containing Everest (8848m).
+We also see Nuptse (7861m), Lhotse (8501m), and inspiring views of Himalayan giants.
+We visit the Buddhist Monastery at Tengboche, the largest in the Khumbu region.

 08